Some stories you might be interested in:

 Bradley was finding this a source of entertainment because I was

 constantly swinging from one to the other within minutes.
-I was laughing and

 I set off with a blood sugar of 6.5 (super good- probably